1 John 2 – God’s glory and the sinner

 Those who are God’s own are not living out of the reach of the evil one in this world.
 By means of lies and false doctrine, the devil is looking for prey.
 John speaks about the antichrist first in singular and then in plural.
 The coming of the antichrist is a sign of the end time.
 During the time when the epistle was written, there were many “antichrists” about.
 They were former Christians, but not true Christians, which was proven by their falling away.
 They were identified as antichrists because of their teaching.
 The essence of it was that they denied Jesus as the Christ of God referred to in the Old Testament.
 There is more talk about this later in the epistle.
 Anyone who does not want to know Jesus does not have God either.
 Whoever has Jesus has the Father also.
 The original apostolic teaching will keep the congregants as heirs of eternal life.
 “The anointing” means here the Holy Spirit whom they had since their holy baptism.
 This gift from God keeps them from falling away until the end of the world.

-Sometimes we hear something like this, “I do believe in God, but what do we need Jesus for!”
+Sometimes we hear something like this, “I do believe in God, but what do we need Jesus for?”
 Christianity without Christ seems to be more acceptable than the apostolic teaching.
 When the cross of the Lord is not discussed at all and the talk is about something more interesting, there is at least somebody who wants to listen to the church.
 But that is the way to lose not only Christ but also the Father!
 The only way to God is through a door, and that door is Christ.
-We will not listen to those who “modernize” Christianity, nor, on any account, those who systematically deny the propitiation for our sins by Jesus (Mormons and Jehovah’s Witnesses).
+We will not listen to those who “modernize” Christianity, nor, on any account, those who systematically deny the atonement for our sins by Jesus (Mormons and Jehovah’s Witnesses).

 The end times are widely discussed.
 The coming of the antichrist is given here as a sign.
 We can also see that when the epistle was written, the end time was not yet at hand, even though there were many antichrists about.
 A slight shadow of the antichrist was already casting its gloom in the ministry of the false teachers.
 This shadow has darkened several periods in history.
 False doctrine, strong delusion, backsliding, blind hatred, and persecution of Christians are signs of antichrist times.
 In our own time, we can see many signs pointing to the last days.
 These signs will be fully visible only shortly before the end.
 In the middle of anxiety, we will remember that after the great tribulation, the final days will bring us a complete redemption.